Copywork is an important part of the writing process. But how can we make it a meaningful and enchanting experience with the written word?

 Enchanting the Copywork Experience for Kids

 So how do I make copywork an enchanting experience?
 Keep it positive.
-Encourage your child as they take those baby steps to becoming great writers.
+Encourage your child as they take those baby steps to become great writers.

 Sometimes copywork is a favorite quote or meaningful passage from a book we are reading.
 Copywork can even be list making, favorite rhymes or poems.
 But here are the keys to enchantment: